Venafi/ecosystem-docs/docs/Developers/Design-Patterns/Issuer/0-intro-issuer.md

 **"What about authentication and authorization?"**

 > From the perspective of cert-manager there will be zero authentication and authorization requirements, but it will likely be a different story from the perspective of your {{mid}} provider.
-  Your solution will need to handle these concerns sensitively.
-  You may also choose to consult with your {{mid}} provider regarding their own best practices.
+  You may choose to consult with your {{mid}} provider to ensure that their own best practices are adhered to.

 **"Why will you want to certify your solution?"**